vierge-noire/cakephp-fixture-factories/docs/setup.md

 Once you have installed the package via composer...

-### Listerners
+### Listeners

-Make sure you inject the fixture manager inside your `phpunit.xml` config file, per default located in the root folder of your application:
+Make sure you *replace* the native CakePHP listener by the following one inside your `phpunit.xml` (or `phpunit.xml.dist`) config file, per default located in the root folder of your application:

 ```
 <!-- Setup a listener for fixtures -->